datamintsGmbH/docker_php-deployment/README.md

 ## Build/update

-You can use the `build.sh` script to build or update the image and push them to Docker Hub.
+You can use the `build.sh` script to build or update the image and push them to Docker Hub (e.g. `./build.sh datamints/php-deployment 7.2`).